ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 What I loved most about this challenge was how approachable it felt.
 Whether I was using familiar tools like Plotly or stepping out of my comfort zone with QGIS, every map I created taught me something new about geospatial visualisation.
 It was incredible to see how simple datasets could tell compelling stories when mapped out thoughtfully.

-For the first 3 maps below, I decided to make them a Dash app as it displays the map in a web interface, allowing users to interactively explore the data.
-Users can hover over regions to see detailed information about car or van availability in each area.
+For the first 3 maps below, I created this map using [Plotly](https://plotly.com/examples/) a free and open-source browser-based graphing library that can be used in Dash applications.
+I am very familiar with this tool, as I have used it in many projects to portray data in maps, charts, and much more.
+I decided to make them a Dash app which is a Python framework that allows developers to build interactive web apps, especially analytical interfaces like dashboards, allowing users to interactively explore the data.
+Usually users can hover over regions to see detailed information about car or van availability in each area.

 If you want to see more of my maps or try recreating them yourself, you can check out my [GitHub repository](https://github.com/Sahil590/30daymapchallenge).
 In this post, I’ll focus on four maps I created during the challenge: